OluwadareLab/HiCForecast/README.md

 To run inference follow these steps.
 1. If you have not done so yet, enter the HiCForecast Docker container by running the command `docker exec -it hicforecast bash`.
 2. `cd` into the HiCForecast/scripts folder.
-3. In the main function of **inference.py** set the following argument variables to the correct values.
+3. Edit the **inference.sh** file to include the required arguments.
+Include a space followed by a backslash to indicate a new line at the end of each argument (e.g. `--max_HiC 300 \`).
-   * `max_HiC`: The normalization value.
+   * `--max_HiC`: The normalization value.
 The HiCForecast default is 300.
-   * `batch_max`: (boolean) Whether to normalize by the maximum value in the batch.
-The HiCForecast default is False.
+   * `--batch_max`: Normalization happens by dividing by the batch maximum.
+To turn off replace the argument with `--no_batch_max`.
+HiCForecast uses the `--no_batch_max` argument.
-   * `cut_off`: (boolean) Whether to cut_off all values above HiC_max and divide the dataset by that value.
-The HiCForecast default is True.
+   * `--cut_off`:  Indicates the presence of data normalization by cuting off all values obove max_HiC and then normalizing into the range [0, 1].
+Switch the argument to `--no_cut_off` to turn off the this normalization feature.
+HiCForecast uses the `--cut_off` argument.
-   * `sub_mat_n`: Size of the patches that the model takes as input.
+   * `--sub_mat_n`: Size of the patches that the model takes as input.
 The HiCForecast default is 64.
-   * `model_path`: Path to the model weights location.
+   * `--model_path`: Path to the model weights location.
-   * `data_path`: Path to the input dataset location processed via steps in the Data Processing section.
+   * `--data_path`: Path to the input dataset location processed via steps in the Data Processing section.
-   * `output_path`: Path to the prediction output location.
+   * `--output_path`: Path to the prediction output location.
-   * `file_index`: Path to input data indeces, which are needed to reassemble the prediction output into a single final matrix.
+   * `--file_index`: Path to input data indeces, which are needed to reassemble the prediction output into a single final matrix.
 These files are generated during data preprocessing.
-   * `gt_path`: Path to original ground truth matrix with shape (T, N, N), where T is the number of timesteps in the timeseries and N is the dimension of each NxN Hi-C matrix.
+   * `--gt_path`: Path to original ground truth matrix with shape (T, N, N), where T is the number of timesteps in the timeseries and N is the dimension of each NxN Hi-C matrix.
-4. Run inference by using the command `python3 inference.py`.
+4. Run inference by using the command `sh inference.sh`.